mesosphere/dcos-docs-site/pages/dkp/dispatch/1.2/tutorials/cd_tutorials/rolling-deployment/index.md

 At this point, the GitOps repository has been modified.
 We expect Argo CD to pick up that there were changes (specifically, the Docker image digest has been updated).
 After it does, it will compare the configuration as defined in the GitOps repository with the configuration running in the cluster and notice that the cluster is Out Of Sync with the GitOps repository.

 For Dispatch Alpha, the GitOps repository is automatically scanned for changes every 180 seconds.
-You can trigger a manual refresh using the Argo CD UI at `/dispatch/argo-cd` by clicking to the hello-world application and hitting Refresh in the action bar at the top of the page.
+You can trigger a manual refresh using the Argo CD UI at `/dispatch/argo-cd` by selecting the hello-world application and hitting Refresh in the action bar at the top of the page.

 For Dispatch Beta we will use webhooks to trigger a refresh whenever the GitOps repository is updated.